Semyon Dezhnev: Dezhnyov's 1648 expedition results

 As stated above, Dezhnyov traveled with Fedot Alekseyev and two others, Andreev and Afstaf'iev.
 Except for Dezhnyov, none of the other leaders of this expedition survived to tell their tale.
 Dezhnyov rounded the eastern extremity of Asia, East Cape, now known to Russians as Cape Dezhnyov, possibly made landfall on the Diomede Islands, sailed through the Bering Strait, reached the Anadyr River, ascended it and founded the Anadyr ostrog.

 Four of the seven vessels were lost before reaching Bering Strait, and Ankudinov's koch was wrecked in or near Bering Strait.
 This meant that only two vessels went beyond the strait.
-Alekseyev's boat is believed by some to had made landfall in the vicinity of the Kamchatka River, further down the coast of Kamchatka.
+Alekseyev's boat is believed by some to have made landfall in the vicinity of the Kamchatka River, further down the coast of Kamchatka.
 It appears that scholars agree only on the fate of Dezhnyov's vessel, which was not lost.

 It was widely believed at the time that these vessels had reached the American shore and that their men had founded a Russian settlement there.
 Such a colony was searched for by many Russian expeditions launched by the Russian-American Company from 1818 on and during the early 1820s.